mdn/content/files/en-us/web/html/element/input/email/index.md

 Our {{HTMLElement("form")}} contains one {{HTMLElement("input")}} of type `email` for the user's email address, a {{HTMLElement("textarea")}} to enter their message for IT into, and an `<input>` of type [`"submit"`](/en-US/docs/Web/HTML/Element/input/submit), which creates a button to submit the form.
 Each text entry box has a {{HTMLElement("label")}} associated with it to let the user know what's expected of them.

 Let's take a closer look at the email address entry box.
-Its {{htmlattrxref("size", "input")}} and {{htmlattrxref("maxlength", "input")}} attributes are both set to 64 in order to show room for 64 characters worth of email address, and to limit the number of characters actually entered to a maximum of 64.
-The {{htmlattrxref("required", "input")}} attribute is specified, making it mandatory that a valid email address be provided.
+Its [`size`](/en-US/docs/Web/HTML/Element/input#size) and [`maxlength`](/en-US/docs/Web/HTML/Element/input#maxlength) attributes are both set to 64 in order to show room for 64 characters worth of email address, and to limit the number of characters actually entered to a maximum of 64.
+The [`required`](/en-US/docs/Web/HTML/Element/input#required) attribute is specified, making it mandatory that a valid email address be provided.

-An appropriate {{htmlattrxref("placeholder", "input")}} is provided—`username@beststartupever.com`—to demonstrate what constitutes a valid entry.
+An appropriate [`placeholder`](/en-US/docs/Web/HTML/Element/input#placeholder) is provided—`username@beststartupever.com`—to demonstrate what constitutes a valid entry.
 This string demonstrates both that an email address should be entered, and suggests that it should be a corporate beststartupever.com account.
 This is in addition to the fact that using type `email` will validate the text to ensure that it's formatted like an email address.
 If the text in the input box isn't an email address, you'll get an error message that looks something like this:

 ![Invalid email address in error state with a popout from the input reading 'please enter an email address'.](enter-valid-email-address.png)

 If we left things at that, we would at least be validating on legitimate email addresses.
 But we want to go one step farther: we want to make sure that the email address is in fact in the form "_username_@beststartupever.com".
-This is where we'll use {{htmlattrxref("pattern", "input")}}.
+This is where we'll use [`pattern`](/en-US/docs/Web/HTML/Element/input#pattern).
 We set `pattern` to `.+@beststartupever.com`.
 This simple regular expression requests a string that consists of at least one character of any kind, then an "@" followed by the domain name "beststartupever.com".

 Note that this is not even close to an adequate filter for valid email addresses; it would allow things such as " @beststartupever.com" (note the leading space) or "@@beststartupever.com", neither of which is valid.
 However, the browser runs both the standard email address filter _and_ our custom pattern against the specified text.
 As a result, we wind up with a validation which says "make sure this resembles a valid email address, and if it is, make sure it's also a beststartupever.com address."